-During the fiscal year ended October 25, 2020, the Corporation redeemed for cancellation 450,450 of its Class A Subordinate Voting Shares at a weighted average price of \$15.70 for a total cash consideration of \$7.1 million (no shares repurchased since February 2020) and did not redeem any of its Class B Shares pursuant to the normal course issuer bids.
+During the fiscal year ended October 31, 2021, the Corporation redeemed for cancellation 200 of its Class A Subordinate Voting Shares at a weighted average price of \$18.39 for a total cash consideration of \$3,678 and did not redeem any of its Class B Shares pursuant to the normal course issuer bids.

-During the fiscal year ended October 27, 2019, the Corporation did not redeem for cancellation any of its Class A Subordinate Voting Shares nor any of its Class B Shares pursuant to the normal course issuer bids.
+During the fiscal year ended October 25, 2020, the Corporation redeemed for cancellation 450,450 of its Class A Subordinate Voting Shares at a weighted average price of \$15.70 for a total cash consideration of \$7.1 million and did not redeem any of its Class B Shares pursuant to the normal course issuer bids.